-Karnataka: Health minister attends massive rally, ignoring social distancing
+Karnataka: Health Minister attends massive rally, ignoring social distancing

 Slamming Sriramulu, former Chief Minister HD Kumaraswamy said, "If a minister himself does this, what about the public?
 They should stop such events and work for the people at this time instead."

-To recall, the JD(S) chief also received ire in April after his son Nikhil tied the knot in a lavish ceremony in April, when the lockdown was the strictest.
+To recall, the JD(S) chief had himself received ire in April after his son Nikhil tied the knot in a lavish ceremony in April, when the lockdown was the strictest.

 The tally of coronavirus infections in Karnataka stands at 3,796 and 52 have lost their lives.
 Earlier, Karnataka levied restrictions on incoming travel, especially on those coming from Maharashtra, the worst-affected state.